Irony Definition: Different Types of Irony in Literature

 Okay; but what is irony?
 It can often be easier to point to specific ironies than to find a definition of irony itself that hits home.

-Irony involves contradiction of our perceived reality.
+Irony definition: contradiction of our perceived reality.

 At root, irony involves contradiction of our perceived reality.
 This powerful literary device is often misunderstood or misused, but when wielded correctly, it can reveal deeper truths by highlighting the many strange contradictions and juxtapositions woven through life.